Mexican auto exports hit record high in June: AMIA

-MEXICO CITY Mexico's auto exports set a record in June, fueled by a surge in shipments to buyers in the United States, the Mexican Auto Industry Association (AMIA) said on Monday.
+MEXICO CITY (Reuters) - Mexico's auto exports set a record in June, fueled by a surge in shipments to buyers in the United States, the Mexican Auto Industry Association (AMIA) said on Monday.

 Vehicle exports rose 12 percent from a year earlier, while production was up 4.9 percent.